-Federal stimulus checks began flowing into Americans' bank accounts in mid-April.
+The latest round of federal stimulus checks began flowing into Americans' bank accounts in mid-March.
 The stimulus money may help with a few expenses, but it's not (nor was it intended to be) enough to entirely support households through the duration of the COVID-19 crisis.

 Here's how you can check the status of your stimulus payment, and additional resources you can use to cover costs in the coming months.

 1. Check the Status of Your Stimulus Payment

 If you haven't yet received your payment, it may be because you don't qualify based on your adjusted gross income or because someone claimed you as a dependent on their tax filing.
 You also won't receive it if you, your spouse or one of your dependents used an Individual Tax Identification Number (ITIN) when you filed your federal tax return.